vitathemes/notation/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Notation is distributed under the terms of the GNU GPL version 2.0
+Wp-Notes is distributed under the terms of the GNU GPL version 2.0

-Notation bundles the following third-party resources:
+Wp-Notes bundles the following third-party resources:

 Phosphor by Phosphor Icons
 License: MIT, https://github.com/phosphor-icons/phosphor-icons/blob/master/LICENSE